-The following initiatives are being implemented in 2023/24 to further reduce our scope 1 emissions for directly purchased fuel.
+The following initiatives are being implemented in 2024/25 to further reduce our scope 1 emissions for directly purchased fuel.

-- · installation of EV charging points at our sites. - · Use of low carbon alternatives for plant and equipment. - Introduce a leasing arrangement for our van fleet so that they convert to electric vehicles electrical vehicles for our van fleet.
+- installation of EV charging points at our sites. - Using alternative energy sources such as renewables and fuels sources such as certified and sustainable HVO and biofuels - Use of low carbon alternatives for plant and equipment. - Introduce a leasing arrangement for our van fleet so that they convert to electric vehicles electrical vehicles for our van fleet.